guardian/bechdel-test/README.md

 # guardian-article-bechdel-test

-This extension scores a Guardian article, front or tag page by the merits of it's gender equality.
+This extension scores a Guardian article, front or tag page by the merits of its gender equality.

 # Where to download
 https://chrome.google.com/webstore/detail/article-bechdel-test-beta/ddeoeeblkoelofnlobfphfdkiphlnfne